 - Support to attend a further study day that will support personal development and patient care.

-- Support from the charity in writing an abstract, formatting and producing a poster for the following year’s NSF in 2021.
-We will cover the travel cost of attending the NSF 2021
+- Support from the charity in writing an abstract, formatting and producing a poster for the BSG/NSF in 2022.

 Who can apply?